 Named for the beneficial insect with delicate lacy wings who devours the aphids off our daisies, cosmos and sunflowers–the Lacewing works hard to maintain beauty and balance in the landscape.
 To us, the lacewing represents a force that is beautiful and delicate while also being tough and functional.
 A concept with which we can very much identify.

 PEACE AND QUIET: We avoid the use of gas-powered machines and only use electric machines or hand tools whenever possible.
 These techniques reduce our carbon impact, noise pollution and protect the health of our team.
-The only gas powered machine in our tool kit is our trusty blue Toyota pick- up truck.
+The only gas-powered machines in our tool kit are our vehicles (and we hope to change that as well).